sfc-gh-mkulakowski/WAF-Skills/README.md

 A structured Security & Governance pillar assessment with prioritized recommendations and optional automation candidates.
 This uses explicit approval gates and stopping points as required in the best practices .

-4) Shared context schema (passed from orchestrator → pillar skills) Keep this small (skills compete for context window) SKILL_BEST_PRACTICES
+4) Shared context schema (passed from orchestrator -> pillar skills) Keep this small (skills compete for context window)
-.

 ## Context Schema (Orchestrator → Pillars)
 engagement: